zqian50/apcsa_material/classwork/recursion/02_06_recursion.md

 When fib1 and fib2 are 1 and 0 the output of fibonacciIterative(n, fib1, fib2) will be the nth fibonacci number such that n=0 returns 0, n=1 returns 1, n=2 returns 1 etc.

+This is a tail recursion which means there is no other operation to perform after executing the recursive function itself.

 Since you can change the starting values of fib1 and fib2, be aware that this is only a Fibonacci number when you start them at 1 and 0.

 When fib1 and fi2 are 1 and 0 the output of fibonacciIterative(n,fib1,fib2) will be the nth fibonacci number such that n=0 returns 0, n=1 returns 1, n=2 returns 1 etc.